-Part 1: What is my baseline risk of getting dementia?
+Part 1: What is my baseline risk of dementia?

 Table of Contents

-What is your starting point - or baseline - for dementia risk?
+What is your starting point - or baseline - for brain health?

-Baseline risk is your default or starting risk of getting a condition, based on things outside your control including your:
+Baseline risk is simply a starting estimate, based on things that are largely outside your control including your:

 Age